emirvelic14/bootcamp-end/README.md

 <h1>Weather App</h1>

 <h2>Description</h2>

 This is a **simple global weather** application that allows users to search for any location and view current weather information.
 The app displays:
 - Temperature
 - Humidity
 - Wind speed

-An icon representing the weather type (sunny, cloudy, rainy, snowy)

-The app uses JavaScript to fetch data from external APIs and dynamically update the interface.
+- An icon representing the weather type (sunny, cloudy, rainy, snowy) The app uses JavaScript to fetch data from external APIs and dynamically update the interface.
 It is mobile-friendly and includes smooth scrolling for search results.

-Project Files
+<h2>Project Files</h2>

-index.html – The main HTML structure of the app
+- index.html – The main HTML structure of the app

-styles.css – Stylesheet for layout, colors, and animations
+- styles.css – Stylesheet for layout, colors, and animations

-script.js – Handles app logic, API requests, and UI updates
+- script.js – Handles app logic, API requests, and UI updates

-images/ – Contains images for weather types and icons
+- images/ – Contains images for weather types and icons

 Installation and Running